What is a brokerage account?

 When estimating your retirement expenses, you’ll likely want to maintain your current standard of living.
 As your living expenses increase, your savings rate must as well to accommodate additional income needs in retirement.

 But high-earners need to remember they’re limited to the same 401(k) contribution limits as individuals who earn significantly less.
 Because expenses tend to increase with income, wealthier individuals generally require more savings to continue their living expenses in retirement.
 So all else equal, if your lifestyle cost is above average, your savings rate to maintain it needs to be too.
-For this reason, maxing out a 401(k) often isn’t enough to fully fund retirement.
+For this reason, 401(k) contributions alone usually aren’t enough to maintain a pre-retirement lifestyle.

 A brokerage account is often the best way to supplement retirement savings in a 401(k) or IRA.
 Money invested in a brokerage account is available if you needed it (subject to the prevailing market prices and taxes), but it’s not as accessible as a cash account, which is a feature not a bug.